Amethyst-szs/smo-project-manager/README.md

 -Automatically create SMO mod folder structure
 -Allows sub-folders to organize mods
 -Automatically refresh EditorCore with custom models
+-Keep text data uncompressed, the program automatically compresses the files with SarcTool on build
 -Use template objects

 ### Credits